mozman/ezdxf/docs/source/dxfentities/dxfgfx.rst

         This is the recommend method to get/set RGB values, when ever possible do not use the DXF low level attribute :attr:`dxf.true_color`.

-        This attribute requires DXF R2004 or later, returns ``None`` for prior DXF versions and raises :class:`DXFAttributeError` for setting :attr:`rgb` in older DXF versions.

     .. attribute:: transparency